AllQuietApp/terraform-provider-allquiet/docs/resources/integration.md

 - `headers` (Map of String, Sensitive) The headers of the http monitoring
 - `is_paused` (Boolean) If the http monitoring is paused
 - `max_retries` (Number) The max retries of the ping monitor
+- `override_accepted_status_codes` (List of Number) Optional.
+If empty, 2xx status codes are accepted.
+If specified, only the specified HTTP status codes are considered 'up' (e.g. 200, 201, 204, 302).
+Each value must be between 100 and 599.
 - `severity_degraded` (String) The severity degraded of the http monitoring.
 Possible values are: Critical, Warning, Minor
 - `severity_down` (String) The severity down of the http monitoring.
 Possible values are: Critical, Warning, Minor
 - `ssl_certificate_max_age_in_days_degraded` (Number) The ssl certificate max age in days degraded of the http monitoring